 Health Information Management Bachelor's Degree

 With the increase in information in the healthcare field, comes a growing need for efficient information management and control.
 You will be able to play an important role by earning a bachelor's degree in health information management (HIM).
 Through courses in science and communication, individuals will be able to understand health information concepts.
 They may also gain practical experience in a practicum or externship.
-Schools offering Electronic Medical Records degrees can also be found in these popular choices.

 How Important is a Health Information Management Bachelor's Degree?

 According to the U.S. Bureau of Labor Statistics (BLS), the industry standard for a position in health information management is a master's degree to qualify (www.bls.gov).
 However, the BLS also states that at smaller medical practices, or in individual departments at a larger practice, a bachelor's degree may qualify you for an entry-level position.

 You can locate a program through the Association of University Programs in Health Administration (AUPHA), which is a network of individuals, schools and organizations dedicated to promoting excellence in healthcare management education (www.aupha.org).
 Additionally, you may want to use the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The CAHIIM maintains an online directory of schools that offer health information management programs on several academic levels (www.cahiim.org).